 Most married couples who include a revocable trust in their estate plans choose to form one trust, commonly referred to as a “joint revocable trust.”
 Because this arrangement allows all assets of the couple to be intermingled and easily managed by both individuals, it is understandably viewed as an appealing and straightforward option.

 Perhaps the most significant benefit of separate revocable trusts is the availability of a complete step-up in tax basis for the assets allocated to the trust of the first spouse to pass away.
-At the time of the first spouse’s death, any trust assets of the deceased spouse that have capital gains tax treatment will have a step-up in basis when transferring to the trust of the surviving spouse, and will be valued at their fair market value as of the date of death.
+At the time of the first spouse’s death, any of the deceased spouse’s trust assets with capital gains tax treatment will have a step-up in basis when transferring to the trust of the surviving spouse, and will be valued at their fair market value as of the date of death.

-Because the stepped-up basis is typically higher than the assets’ value at the time they were originally acquired, and because any subsequent increase in the value of the assets will be measured, for income tax purposes, against the new step-up value, this can result in significant income tax savings when the surviving spouse eventually sells, liquidates, or otherwise transfers the assets.
+Because the stepped-up basis is typically higher than the assets’ value at the time of original acquisition, and because any subsequent increase in the value of the assets will be measured against the new step-up value for income tax purposes, this can result in significant income tax savings when the surviving spouse eventually sells, liquidates, or otherwise transfers the assets.

 Complete Step-Up vs. Half-Step-Up in Basis